What to Teach Kids About Marriage

 - 14 times higher in always single-mother families,

 - 20 times higher in a biological cohabiting family, and

 - 33 times higher when the mother is cohabiting with a boyfriend who is not the biological father.

 “Structure gives a framework to the relationship and defines the roles,” Van Epp says.

 “People don’t understand that relationship dynamics without relationship structure increases their risk for experiencing exactly what they want to avoid in relationships.
 Whether married, single or divorced, you can teach your children about dating, partner selection and how to build healthy relationships that don’t create risks.”

-The answer is not to avoid marriage, but to teach people how to do it well.
-This begins when parents build their child's confidence (not apprehension and avoidance) about how to successfully navigate romantic relationships and establish a secure and lasting marriage.
+The answer is not to avoid marriage but to teach kids about how to do it well.
+This begins when parents build their child’s confidence (not apprehension and avoidance) about how to successfully navigate romantic relationships and establish a secure and lasting marriage.

 Thoughts?
 Leave a Comment